micl2e2/tg-focus/docs/artworks-wanted.md

 proper credit.

-<a id="orgd475eb8"></a>
+<a id="orgdbc2c9e"></a>

 ## Recognition and Rewards

+The project maintainer will pick the most appropriate one among all candidates for each topic.
+Such process will be as *objective* as possible.
+And there will be credits and rewards for those authors.

-<a id="org0b7a434"></a>
+<a id="org4d70f89"></a>

 ### Credits

-In the project description, I’ll prominently credit all artists whose work is included.
-Your name (or GitHub account) will be featured alongside the respective artwork.
+I’ll prominently credit all artists whose work is included, in a dedicated list.
+Your name (or GitHub account) will be featured alongside the respective artwork .

-<a id="org3f9e61c"></a>
+<a id="org2b5deef"></a>

 ### Rewards

-As a token of appreciation, I’m open to offering rewards.
-A **3-month Telegram Premium** gift will be at least.
+As a token of appreciation.
+A **3-month Telegram Premium** gift⭐⭐⭐ will be at least.